aipi22/Midi-to-Minecraft/README.md

 **And finally paste the ouput of the website into your tick.mcfunction file.**

+> [!Note]
+> **You can also simply run the main.py python script locally to have the file placed into the correct place automatically.**
+>
+> You will still need to create the correct folder structure.
+Select your file on line 69 below the "try:" function.
+The script assumes that you are on MacOS, but if you are not you can change the directory at the top.

 Now you just need to run a few commands in game to start.

 First: